buidlathon2024/zkml-options-liquidator/README.md

 ## Demo

 The YouTube video is [here](https://youtu.be/XTA-R8yXP2E).

-The downloadable video is [here](./demo/ZKML%20Options%20Liquidations.m4v).
+The testnet deployment addresses can be found [here](./demo/DEPLOYMENT.md).

 ## Abstract